imimimi3/paulislava.space/README.md

-# paulislava.space - is a blog about thos development
+# paulislava.space - is a blog about thos development.
+Repository is open for changes